agnesdeng/mixgb/README.md

 ## 5. Install `mixgb` with GPU support

 Multiple imputation can be run with GPU support for machines with NVIDIA GPUs.
-Note that users have to install the R package `xgboost` with GPU support first.
+Users must first install the R package `xgboost` with GPU support.

 The `xgboost` R package pre-built binary on Linux x86_64 with GPU support can be downloaded from the release page